jhoegger/ShinyCar/slides/ShinyCar.md

 ========================================================

-The application compares auto and manual transmissions using a t-test to assess the impact on Mile per Gallon
+The application compares auto and manual transmissions using a t-test to see the impact on Mile per Gallon

 ### Answering the questions of interest
 - H0 - Null Hypothesis - The different transmissions